pavanpower8897/HighLevel/SystemDesign/high_like_writes.md

 Kafka = memory of the system
 Flink = temporary brain (can forget and relearn)
 Redis = face shown to users

+How Flink actually handles offsets

+When using Apache Kafka with Apache Flink:

+Important:

+For ensuring exactly once processing gurantee:
+We have to maintain attomicity between kafka commit and state checkpoint

+👉 Flink stores Kafka offsets inside its checkpoint

+Checkpoint C1:
+  state = ...
+  offsets = partition-3 → offset 100

+100
+🔄 What happens during processing
+Step 1: Process events
+E1 → E2 → E3

+State updated accordingly.

+Step 2: Checkpoint happens

+Flink captures:

+state = after E3
+offset = 3
+Step 3: Kafka commit (optional / async)

+Flink may commit offsets to Kafka:

+commit offset = 3

+👉 BUT this is just for monitoring / external tools

+Why plain INCR/DECR breaks

+Your earlier failure scenario still applies:

+Before crash
+count = 100
+LIKE → INCR → 101
+(crash before checkpoint)
+After restart
+event replayed → INCR again → 102 ❌

+👉 Redis doesn’t know it already processed that event

+🧠 Root problem

+Redis INCR is not idempotent

+It blindly applies deltas.

+So here instead of redis incr we should use flink state count and sets to redis for making the aggregated counts consistent

+✍️ Short answer

+Apache Flink does NOT store checkpoints in Apache Kafka.

+It stores them in a separate, durable storage system (called a state backend / checkpoint storage).

+🧠 Where checkpoints are actually stored

+Flink writes checkpoints to external persistent storage, typically:

+Common options
+Filesystem (local or network)
+HDFS (Hadoop Distributed File System)
+Object storage:
+AWS S3
+GCS
+Azure Blob

+What gets stored there?

+Each checkpoint contains:

+Checkpoint C123:
+  ├── Operator state (your (user_id, post_id) → state)
+  ├── Aggregates (post_id → count)
+  ├── Kafka offsets (per partition)
+  └── Metadata (topology, versions)

+We are eliminated the need to take care of concurrent aggregarted count writes by moving to  post_id level partition processing

+Redis vs async aggregation thrugh apach kafka Lets talk about the limiting factors interms of scalability & reliability with above approachs, At what scales we should what ?

+🧠 Two archetypes
+1) Redis-centric (direct writes)
+API → Redis (SET / INCR) → Read
+2) Async aggregation (event-driven)
+API → Kafka → Flink → Redis (SET projection) → Read

+Limiting factors
+1) Hot keys (biggest killer)

+A viral post:

+post:123:likes_count

+All traffic hits ONE key → ONE shard → ONE CPU core

+👉 Even with Redis cluster:

+Key cannot be split automatically
+Throughput capped by a single node
+2) Multi-writer contention

+Many API servers:

+Server A → INCR
+Server B → INCR
+Server C → INCR

+👉 Redis handles atomicity, but:

+CPU bound
+network saturation
+latency spikes

+📈 Practical ceiling (rough intuition)

+Redis-only starts struggling when:

+> 50k–100k writes/sec on a single hot key
+or millions of concurrent writers or strict correctness is required

+Why it scales better
+1) Partitioned parallelism
+partition_key = post_id

+👉 Each post handled independently

+100 partitions → 100 parallel processors
+linear scalability
+2) No hot-key contention

+Even viral post:

+post:123 → partition 7 → single thread

+👉 No lock, no contention, just a queue

+Limiting factors
+1) Partition bottleneck for a single key

+One post → one partition → one thread

+👉 Throughput per post is bounded

+(you can push this far, but it’s not infinite)

+2) Processing lag

+If ingestion > processing:

+Kafka lag increases

+👉 Users see delayed counts

+3) Operational complexity
+Kafka cluster
+Flink jobs
+checkpoint tuning
+monitoring lag

+3) Write amplification handled

+Millions of writes:

+append-only log (Kafka